 Generally, our independent distributors are subject to taxation in their country of residency.
 In some jurisdictions, government agencies impose an obligation on us to collect taxes and to maintain appropriate records.
 Furthermore, in some jurisdictions, we are subject to the risk of being responsible for social security and similar taxes with respect to our independent distributors.
-In the event that local laws and regulations, or the interpretation of local laws and regulations, change to require us to treat our independent distributors are deemed by local regulatory authorities in one or more of the jurisdictions in which we operate to be our employees rather than independent contractors under existing laws and interpretations, we may be held responsible for social security and related taxes in those jurisdictions, plus any related assessments and penalties, which could harm our financial condition and operating results.
+In addition, authorities in some jurisdictions have challenged the "independent contractor" status of distributors of some multi-level marketing companies, and they may continue to do so.
+In the event that local laws and regulations, or the interpretation of local laws and regulations, require us to treat our independent distributors as employees rather than independent contractors, we may be held responsible for a variety of obligations that are imposed upon employers relating to their employees, including social security, withholding and related taxes plus any related assessments and penalties, which could harm our financial condition and operating results.
+This risk increases as our sales force increases its use of social selling, as several jurisdictions' regulations protect in-person or in-home sales demonstrations from creating an employment relationship but are less protective of online demonstrations.
 If our independent distributors were deemed to be employees rather than independent contractors, we would also face the risk of increased liability for their actions.